Synonyms and other taxonomic changes

 Acridium (Oedipoda) carolinum (Linneaus) S.H.
 Scudder, 1901

-Most of 48 United States except southern Florida, Gulf Coastal Plain, southwest Arizona, and bottom 2/3rds of California.
+Most of lower 48 United States except southern Florida, Gulf Coastal Plain, southwest Arizona, and bottom 2/3rds of California.
 (1)

 Found often along roadsides, nearly bare ground.

 Mid-summer to fall.
 May-November (mid-latitudes).
 Late June-October (Michigan).
 June-frost (North Carolina).

 Often mistaken for a Butterfly due to large size and often rather lazy bobbing flight.
 Probably the Bandwing Grasshopper most familiar to the most people in North America, due to it's preference for disturbed often dusty habitats, such as dirt roads, paths, vacant lots, etc.